UPPMAX/HPC-python/docs/ml.rst

    .. tab:: UPPMAX

-      UPPMAX has scikit-learn in the python_ML module, so let's jut load that one
+      UPPMAX has scikit-learn in the python_ML module, so let's just load that one

         - Load modules: ``module load python_ML_packages``
            - On Rackham this will load CPU version, whereas if on a GPU node the GPU version will be loaded